airqualitystation/airqualitystation.github.io/README.md

 ![Fire at Grenoble 20-11-2021](images/FEpQweSWUAI8UEH.jpg)
 Credit: [@villeofficiel](https://twitter.com/villeofficiel/status/1462069831444967427)

+Air quality remains a global concern despite local improvements.
+Air pollution is one of the greatest health risks, affecting almost every organ in the body.
+The impacts are particularly severe for children, the elderly, and populations exposed over long periods.
+It is responsible for approximately 7 million premature deaths per year worldwide (WHO).
+This is more than malaria, HIV, and road accidents combined.

 This project proposes the hardware design and the firmware of various low-cost and repairable airquality stations for citizens.
 Air quality measurements are transmitted over a private or public LoRaWAN network ([Helium](https://explorer.helium.com/), [TTN](https://www.thethingsnetwork.org/) or self-hosted Chirpstack) and displayed as open data ([luftdaten](https://luftdaten.info/), [opensensemap](https://opensensemap.org/)) or in private dashboard ([cayenne](https://accounts.mydevices.com), [thingsboard.io](https://thingsboard.io/)).
 The firmware is based on [RIOT OS](https://riot-os.org/).
 The IAQ sensors are listed [here](./sensors.md)

 [Github repositories](https://github.com/airqualitystation)

+## Version 2026 (WIP)

+The goal of the project is to develop the 2026 version of the “Air Quality Station,” which will transmit environmental measurements via the [Meshtastic LoRa mesh network](https://meshtastic.org/).
+Several environmental sensors are already [supported by the Meshtastic firmware](https://github.com/meshtastic/protobufs/blob/master/meshtastic/telemetry.proto).

+- **Fine particulate matter sensor PMS7003**
+- **CO₂ sensor**
+- **Grove Multichannel Gas Sensor v2** (CO, NO₂, C₂H₅CH, VOC)
+- **Ambient light sensor VEML7700**
+- **Digital temperature and humidity sensor SHT31**
+- **High-precision temperature sensor MAX30205MTA / MAX30205**
+- **MAX31865 temperature sensor GY-MAX31865 for PT100–PT1000 probes**
+- and more

+Microcontrollers will be Wio E5, Microbit (nRF52) and ESP32S3

 ## Version 2024 (WIP)